 The HEIVA Festival is held in July of every year.

 This a cultural celebration lasting the entire month of July.
-Heiva stems from the Tahiti-Polynesian word for festival.
+Heiva stems from the Tahiti-Polynesian word for the festival.
 “Hei” means to assemble, while “va” means places in the community.

 During July there are so many festivities going on.
 You can witness traditional Tahitian dance, music, singing, competitions, performances, great Tahitian dining, and even Tahitian sports competition.